Definition of a Lake Forest Credit

 During a designated registration period, a student must make any changes in registration using the online registration system provided on my.lakeforest and have those changes approved by an advisor (also on my.lakeforest).
 If this procedure is not followed when a student wishes to drop one course in favor of another, a grade of F will be recorded for the course in which the student is officially registered, and the student will not receive credit for the other course.

 Because the full-time course load is defined as 3 to 4.5 course credits per semester, a full-time student is permitted to reduce his or her registration to fewer than 3 course credits during a semester-in-progress only with prior written approval of his or her faculty advisor and the Dean of Students.
-Within the first two weeks of the semester, a course withdrawal is regarded simply as a permissible change of registration.
+Within the Add/Drop Period of the semester, a course withdrawal is regarded simply as a permissible change of registration.
 Only the courses in which the student remains registered will appear on the transcript.

 In a regular semester course (15-weeks), the last day for approved withdrawal from a course, including authorized Medical Withdrawals, will be the last day of classes.
 Withdrawal results in a W grade.
 A student may not withdraw from a course after the last day of classes (that is, during the reading or examination periods).

 If a student ceases to attend class and fails to withdraw officially from that course (including physical education) in which the student is officially registered, the student will receive a failing grade for that course.
 (See “Withdrawal and Readmission” for more information)